Artideusz/winapi_to_json/README.md

 You can obtain the output file in two ways:

 - By downloading it from the "Releases" tab.
+You can do it programmatically by running the following command: `wget -O output.json https://github.com/Artideusz/winapi_to_json/releases/latest/download/output.json`.
 - By cloning and running the project locally.